Affiliate links on Android Authority may earn us a commission. Learn more.

 You can charge your Apple Watch overnight.
 By design, the Apple Watch fast charges from 0—80%, but trickle charges from 80—100%.
-The Apple Watch Series 7 charges much faster than its siblings, so overnight charging may not be your only option.
+The Apple Watch Series 8 and Series 7 charge much faster than their older siblings, so overnight charging may not be your only option.

 Can you charge the Apple Watch overnight?

-Regardless of how you use your Apple Watch, the battery life will deplete ever so slightly after every charging cycle.
-Apple defines this charging cycle as every 100% battery capacity discharged.
+Regardless of how you use your Apple Watch, the battery life will deplete slightly after every charging cycle.
+Apple defines a charging cycle as every 100% battery capacity discharged.
 There’s no indication from Apple that charging overnight affects battery health.
-If you want to learn more about battery health on Apple Watch devices, read our guide here.
+We detail the battery health of Apple Watch devices in another dedicated guide.